Pav0l/multisig-wallet/README.md

   - check if already exists
   - check if not null address
 - should we specify max num of owners?
-- should we have the ability to change `minNumOfSignatures`?

 New functions: